egold555/Govee-Reverse-Engineering/README.md

 Govee we love your products!
 I initally decided to publish my findings, and protocol reverse engineering so that anyone else who is looking to do the same might have a place to start.
 As hackers, we wanted to add more functionality to your devices, and controll them not just from the app.

-TL;DR, __please don't sue me, or DMCA this repo__.
+TL;DR, __please don't sue me, any contributors, or DMCA this repo__.
 If you wish for me to take it down, __please email me or leave a issue on this repo stating that you would like it to be removed, and I will happily do so__.

 With all that out of the way, on to the documentation!